Goal Skills – Overcoming Obstacles

 Agency is the key to action

 Not only do I tend to love the comfort zone, I also have difficulty accomplishing all the plans that I make.
 Because it means really taking action.
-It’s not enough to just aquire the knowledge of what to do and listen to motivational speeches.
+It is not enough to just aquire the knowledge of what to do and listen to motivational speeches.
 I have come to believe that Clarity and Choices are extremely important in living a meaningful and fulfilling life.
 The most important choice we can make is choosing to actually act to become the person that we want to be.

 What is agency? the ability to act independently and intentionally to influence outcomes